-Revenue Reserve Fund
+Revenue Reserve Fund; Revenue Reserve Equity Account

 To the extent that Revenues are not needed for debt service, to fund or make up a deficiency in the Debt Service Reserve Fund or for the other purposes provided for by the Trust Agreement, they are required to be deposited to the credit of the Revenue Reserve Fund.
-As of June 30, 2018, there was on deposit in the Revenue Reserve Fund \$21,418,000 in cash and investments derived from revenues.
-Subsequent to June 30, 2018 and before the delivery of the Series 40 Bonds the Agency is expected to transfer approximately \$94.9 million to the Revenue Reserve Equity Account from the Revenue Reserve Refunding Account.
-Approximately \$20 million of this amount will be used to purchase Series 40 Program Securities.
-The Agency anticipates using the balance of such funds to purchase additional Program Securities in conjunction with future bond issues, but such funds are not restricted to this use.
+As of December 31, 2018, there was on deposit in the Revenue Reserve Fund \$20,559,000 in cash and investments derived from revenues (such amount does not include amounts on deposit in the Revenue Reserve Equity Account as described below).

 In addition, the Trust Agreement provides that the Agency may from time to time deposit any money available to the Agency to any Fund or Account created under the Trust Agreement.
-Pursuant to this provision, approximately \$94.9 million of available funds of the Agency have been deposited to the Revenue Reserve Fund into a special account thereunder designated the "Revenue Reserve Equity Account."
-Amounts in the Revenue Reserve Equity Account are subject to all provisions of the Trust Agreement regarding the Revenue Reserve Fund, including the application of moneys in the Revenue Reserve Fund.
-In connection with the issuance of the Series 40 Bonds, the Agency will instruct the Trustee to transfer \$20 million from the Revenue Reserve Equity Account to the credit of the Series 40 Program Account of the Program Fund for purchase of Series 40 Program Obligations.
+Pursuant to this provision, the Agency has created a separate account of the Revenue Reserve Fund designated the "Revenue Reserve Equity Account."
+Amounts deposited to the Revenue Reserve Equity Account are derived from sources other than Revenues.
+Amounts in the Revenue Reserve Equity Account are subject to all provisions of the Trust Agreement regarding the Revenue Reserve Fund, including the application of moneys in the Revenue Reserve Fund (since amounts deposited to the Revenue Reserve Equity Account are not derived from Revenues, such amounts may not be used for a Special Redemption of Bonds from excess Revenues).
+As of December 31, 2018, \$80,837,000 was on deposit in cash and investments in the Revenue Reserve Equity Account.